lyteword/chspurgeon-tod/volume-7/psalm-130.md

  *A Practical Exposition upon Psalm 130* ; wherein the Nature of the Forgiveness of Sin is declared; the Truth and Reality of it asserted; and the case of a Soul Distressed with the Guilt of Sin, and Relieved by a Discovery of Forgiveness with God, is at large Discoursed By John Owen, D.D., 4to.], 1668, 1669, 1680.
 There are modern reprints of this Exposition; and it is in Vol. 6 of Owen's Works, edited by W. H. Goold, 1881.

-In *"The Whole Works of Robert Leighton* , D.D., Archbishop of Glasgow, 4 vols., 8yD., 1725", there are "Meditations on Psalm 130."
+In *"The Whole Works of Robert Leighton* , D.D., Archbishop of Glasgow, 4 vols., 8y D., 1725", there are "Meditations on Psalm 130."
 Vol. 2. pp. 510-540.

  *Forty Five Sermons upon The 130 Psalme.*